 The AQI Flag Program is a partnership with the Environmental Protection Agency (EPA).

 The Broward Air Quality Index (AQI) Flag Program helps children, parents, the community, and staff become aware of daily outdoor air quality conditions using brightly colored flags.
 Each day, a flag is raised in front of participating entities that signal the level of air pollution for that day.
 The flag colors correspond to the colors used in the Environmental protection Agency's (EPA) Air Quality Index, which tells how clean or polluted the air is for that day.
 When members of the surrounding community know what the daily air quality is, they can adjust their activities to reduce their exposure to air pollution.
 Regular physical activity - at least 60 minutes a day - promotes health and fitness.
 The purpose of the flag program is to help people continue to exercise and work outside while protecting their health when the air quality is unhealthy.

-Each day, schools raise a colored flag that corresponds to the local air quality forecast:
+Each day, a colored flag is raised that corresponds to the local air quality forecast:

 - Green flag – good air quality